By David W. Smith in The Times Argus

 “There is an intuitive knowing of what needs to go on,” said Helfand, a psychotherapist in the process of setting up an unconventional practice on his family’s farm in Cabot.
 “Young people know that something needs to be happening and that it’s age-appropriate for them.
 Unfortunately, that’s where it goes downhill.”

 In the modem world, marriage is about the only ritual we still observe that honors our passage into adulthood.
 While older cultures put young people through trials and ceremonies designed to heighten their awareness of what it means to be a responsible adult, modem teenagers are generally left to their own devices, he said.

-‘We joke now that the rites of teen passage are sex, drugs and rock’n’roll,” said Cathie Helfand, Israel’s wife and colleague.
+‘We joke now that the rites of teen passage are sex, drugs and rock’n’roll,” said Cathie Helfand, Israel’s wife, and colleague.

 Destructive behavior in young people is only part of the problem, she said.
-Teenagers grow into “floundering? adults, unable to understand how they should act as adults, thinking only of themselves and demanding immediate gratification from all things.
+Teenagers grow into “floundering? adults, unable to understand how they should act like adults, thinking only of themselves and demanding immediate gratification from all things.

 “I wanted to homestead.
 I wanted to live on an old farm,” said Israel, who raises pigs and chickens and grows most of his family’s food.
 “This is the first time we’ve really come out and said that we’re opening a counseling center.”

 Rocking back and forth with nervous energy in a chair in the loft of the 1800s farmhouse they’ve restored in an appropriately funky rural style, Israel is a direct contrast to Cathie.
 She perches serenely on the edge of a raised section of floor.